What is Thick Water?

 Thick water is water mixed with a food-grade thickening agent to make it safe and easier to swallow.
 It is used by people with dysphagia — difficulty swallowing — who cannot safely drink regular thin liquids.
 Thickening slows the flow of the liquid, giving the person more control and reducing the risk of liquid entering the airway.

 When I started SimplyThick back in 2001, it was hard to imagine that someday our work to make water thick would become a brief viral challenge.
-In 2021, of course, there was a TikTok thickened water challenge.
-It was a weird way for some acquaintances to figure out what we do at SimplyThick.
-And since 2021, the trend seems to comes and go with some regularity.
+In 2021, there was a TikTok thickened water challenge.
+It was a strange way for acquaintances to figure out what we do at SimplyThick.
+And since 2021, the trend comes and goes with some regularity.

-Of course, the problem with the TikTok challenge is that the "best" videos showcase the strongest negative reactions to a product that makes someone's life better every day.
+The problem with the TikTok challenge is that the best-performing videos showcase the strongest negative reactions to a product that makes someone's life meaningfully better every day.
+I want to give you the full picture — who needs thick water, why it works, what to expect, and how to get it.

 What is dysphagia?

-Dysphagia is the medical term for difficulty swallowing or swallowing problems.
-For people with dysphagia, this is not a once-in-awhile issue.
+Dysphagia is the medical term for difficulty swallowing.
+For people with dysphagia, this is not a once-in-a-while issue.
 Problems occur with most or all of their swallows every single day.
 Dysphagia can happen at any age and for many reasons.
-Almost half of all swallowing problems stem from neurologic conditions like Parkinson's Disease, strokes, ALS (Lou Gehrig's disease), brain tumors, head and neck cancers, or recent intubation of the trachea.
+Almost half of all swallowing problems stem from neurological conditions — Parkinson's Disease, stroke, and ALS (Lou Gehrig's disease) among them.
+Other causes include brain tumors, head and neck cancers, and procedures such as prolonged intubation of the trachea.

 People with dysphagia experience problems when they swallow food or drink and often experience a choking sensation.
 Eating and drinking become a chore.
-People with dysphagia need to make sure they eat and drink enough to avoid dehydration and malnutrition.
-Some people with dysphagia have difficulties eating enough food to maintain weight and energy.
-Or they may have trouble drinking enough water or other fluids to stay hydrated.
+They need to make sure they consume enough to avoid dehydration and malnutrition — not easy when every swallow is a challenge.

 Dysphagia is a serious medical condition with a variety of causes and treatments.
 Do not self-diagnose or self-treat.
 If you think you or a loved one has dysphagia, seek medical attention.